brannondorsey/apibuilder/README.md

 #####Database Setup

 Because this process requires each user to have their own unique API key to access the API, a new table needs to be made to store information about the users that will be making the requests.
-This table should be named "users" and should include at least the following columns: "id", "API_key", "API_hits", and "API_hit_date".
-These table and column names must be exact unless specified otherwise using `API::set_key_required()` optional parameters (see [API setup](#api-setup) below).
-This SQL database structure can be imported from the [`users_table.sql`](users_table.sql) file.
+This table should be named "users" and should include __at least__ the following columns: "id", "API_key", "API_hits", and "API_hit_date".
+These table and column names must be exact unless specified otherwise using `API::set_key_required()`'s optional parameters (see [API setup](#api-setup) below).
+This SQL table structure can be imported into your existing database from the [`users_table.sql`](users_table.sql) file.

-Alternatively, it is often the case that APIs actually supply data regarding users in the first place.
+Alternatively, it is often the case that APIs actually describe data regarding users in the first place.
 For instance, the Twitter and Facebook APIs deliver data about users!
 If your API is delivering data from a users table already, and you would like to grant __only__ those users access to your API, you may simply add the "id", "API_key", "API_hits", and "API_hit_date" columns to your existing users table instead of creating a new one.

 #####API Setup

-Once the new table has been created in your database (or your original table was saving users it was amended to include the required columns) you are ready to setup you API to track and limit user's hits.
+Once the new table has been created in your database (or your original table that was saving users  was amended to include the required columns) you are ready to setup you API to track and limit user's hits.
 If you used the default table name "users" and the column names "id", "API_key", "API_hits", and "API_hit_date" then the API setup is easy:

 ```php
 $api->set_key_required(true);
 ```

-If you chose to change the names of any table or andy of the columns then these changes must be specified using `API::set_key_required()`'s optional parameters:
+If you chose to change the names of the table or any of the columns then these changes must be specified using `API::set_key_required()`'s optional parameters:

-`API::set_key_required($boolean, $users_table_name=false, $key_column_name=false, $hit_count_column_name=false, $hit_date_column_name=false);`
+	API::set_key_required($boolean, $users_table_name=false, $key_column_name=false, $hit_count_column_name=false, $hit_date_column_name=false);

-If for instance, you chose not to add a new "users" table to your database because the table used for the API, "fakeorganization_users", is already storing users who you want to give access to the API (like in the case of Twitter or Facebook) the setup would look like this.
+If for instance you chose not to add a new "users" table to your database because the table used for the API, "fakeorganization_users", is already storing users who you want to give access to the API (like in the case of Twitter or Facebook) then the setup would look like this.

 ```php
 $api->set_key_required(true, "fakeorganizations_users");